 While the exact cause of eczema is unknown, scientists do know that certain foods can trigger either the onset or subsequent flares of the chronic skin disease.
-Some studies have suggested a link between eczema and celiac disease as well as non-celiac gluten sensitivities.
 A study completed in 2015 found that people with non-celiac sensitivity and eczema saw a significant improvement in symptoms within one month of starting a gluten-free diet.
 Another study, completed in 2004, found that eczema was three times more common in people with celiac disease.
 Even their relatives had a higher incident rate than their spouses.
 Although these studies were small, the participants found that following a gluten-free diet gave them relief from the itchy and sometimes debilitating symptoms of eczema.

 What is celiac disease and non-celiac sensitivity?